paris-ci/Arthur_Knowledgebase_Source/content/code/duckenigma-how-to/index.en.md

 Create a log channel that will be used by the bot.
 The bost must be able to send messages there, but not users.

 Now, this is the boring part.
-Someone could probably do a script/cog to automate this part.
+Someone could probably do a script/cog to automate this part, and I'll gladly accept any PR for this.
 Anyway, you'll have to create a rank for each enigma: 01, 02, ... {{< variables_show "number_enigmas" >}}.
 The last one, {{< variables_show "number_enigmas" >}}, should probably be colored or something, 'cause they are the winners.

 You'll also want to create two other roles, spectator and moderator, that will not be playing.